 - Prof. Roman Pevzner who despite the 7 hours time difference between Moscow and Perth, always created time for me, provided counsel and shared with me his invaluable expertise. - Dr. Marwan Charara, for giving me the opportunity to join Skoltech and challenging me to take up research in microseismics.
 It is at Skoltech that I met the most brilliant brains I've ever interacted with.
-Your humor, inspirational and motivational talks during our team meetings brought a good balance between normal life and PhD life. - Prof. Dimitri Pissarenko, for very insightful discussions on my research topic, and encouraging me to try out new ideas and pointing me to emerging fields. - Prof. Dmitry Koroteev who has been very kind and supportive, and was always available whenever I needed help.
+His humor, inspirational and motivational talks during our team meetings brought a good balance between normal life and PhD life. - Prof. Dimitri Pissarenko, for very insightful discussions on my research topic, and encouraging me to try out new ideas and pointing me to emerging fields. - Prof. Dmitry Koroteev who has been very kind and supportive, and was always available whenever I needed help.
 Thank you!

 I would also like to express my gratitude to Prof. Sergey Stanchits, a member of my individual doctoral committee, for his advice and support all the four years of my research.
 Natalia Kiani for super coordination with Education Office; always making sure we had the right information as far as Skoltech policy is concerned.
 Dmitry Voloskov, who provided me with some of the out-of-the-box ideas.
 Dr. Evgenii Maltsev, who was always available whenever I needed help, even at weird times to call someone like midnight!
 But he still picked my calls and made sure my connection to the GPU was intact.
 Dr. Oleg Rogozin, whose brilliance with computers is at a different level, but most of all, whose enthusiasm in helping is so infectious.
-You were always willing to debug my codes, help with complicated installations and provide counsel.

 I would like to thank my family for supporting me in thoughts, words and deeds.
-To Polina, for your kind words of encouragement, for believing in me and for bearing with my absence when I had to work long hours to beat deadlines.
+To Polina, for her kind words of encouragement, for believing in me and for bearing with my absence when I had to work long hours to beat deadlines.
+Her patience is over the moon.
 To Leo, for being a constant well of inspiration.
 To my parents, brothers and sisters, for standing with me all these years.